 In [insert name of state], any individual or family who wants may buy coverage through the [insert name of state exchange].
 The only people who can’t are those who are not lawfully present in the U.S. (see Questions 119-120), incarcerated individuals (other than pending disposition of charges) (see Question 121), and generally, people on Medicare (see Question 94).
 While most individuals and families can buy coverage through the exchange, eligibility for tax credits and subsidies is dependent on lacking access to other coverage, e.g., Medicaid/Medicare eligibility, offers of affordable employer-sponsored coverage (see Question 83).
 When individuals become eligible for Medicare while enrolled in an exchange plan, they will no longer be eligible for any premium tax credits or cost-sharing reductions.

 Small employers (employers with fewer than [XX] employees) may buy health insurance for their employees through the [insert name of state SHOP exchange].
-If a state SHOP exchange has not been established in a state, generally directs small employers to contact brokers or insurance companies directly.
+If a state SHOP exchange has not been established in a state, healthcare.gov generally directs small employers to contact brokers or insurance companies directly.
 (For more information about the [insert name of state SHOP exchange], see Questions 40-44, 46-50, and 69-72).

 Drafting Note: States should insert the appropriate number in place of XX above, taking into account the specific state rules for SHOP participation.